INVESTMENT IN AL MASANE AL KOBRA MINING COMPANY (AMAK)

-We have concluded that we have significant influence over the operating and financial policies of AMAK, and accordingly should account for our investment in AMAK using the equity method.
-As of December 31, 2013, and 2012, we had a non-controlling equity interest of approximately $54.1 million and $37.9 million, respectively.
+We have concluded that we have significant influence over the operating and financial policies of AMAK and, accordingly, should account for our investment in AMAK using the equity method.
+As of December 31, 2014, and 2013, we had a non-controlling equity interest of approximately $53.0 million and $54.1 million, respectively.

-We have received and attached to this Form 10-K as an attachment the financial statements of AMAK prepared in accordance with generally accepted accounting principles in the United States of America as of December 31, 2013, 2012, and 2011, and for the years then ended.
+We have received and attached to this Form 10-K the financial statements of AMAK prepared in accordance with generally accepted accounting principles in the United States of America as of December 31, 2014, and 2013, and for each of the three years ended December 31, 2014.
 These financial statements have been prepared in the functional currency of AMAK which is the Saudi Riyal (SR).
 In June 1986 the SR was officially pegged to the U.S. Dollar (USD) at a fixed exchange rate of 1 USD to 3.75 SR.

 The summarized results of operation and financial position for AMAK are as follows: